SpenceKonde/megaTinyCore/PlatformIO.md

 pio run -t fuses -e set_fuses
 ```

 You can find a platformio.ini template you can use when creating a project for a megaTinyCore compatible device below.
 The most common functionality is available in this template.
 As you can see, the templated is divided into multiple environments.

 * The default build environment are defined under *[platformio]*.
 * All parameters that are common for all environments are defined under *[env]*.
 * Use the *[env:Upload_UPDI]* to upload to your target.
 * Use *[env:set_fuses]* to set the fuses or burn the bootloader.

-More information on what each line means can be found futher down on this page.
+More information on what each line means can be found further down on this page.

 ## platformio.ini template